 17. Attend a Luau

-One of the best things to do in Waikiki with kids is attend a Hawaiian luau!
+One of the best things to do in Waikiki with kids is attending a Hawaiian luau!
 From the hands-on activities to the food and the show, there’s something to entertain kids of all ages.

 However, if you are looking for a super authentic Polynesian experience, plan a trip up to the Polynesian Cultural Center (they have shuttles from Waikiki.)